ad-on-is/pubumgo/README.md

 # PuBumGo

+Made for Flutter with ❤ in Go

+## What is it?

-A simple CLI tool to bump the version in the pubspec.yaml file.
+A simple CLI tool to bump the version in the pubspec.yaml file of your Flutter project.

 Can be used in git hooks.